 Plain, unsweetened Turkish coffee has only 2 calories per cup, is rich in antioxidants, supports brain function, aids digestion, and may reduce the risk of diabetes and heart disease.
 Drinking 1 to 3 cups a day is considered safe and beneficial for most healthy adults according to the FDA’s caffeine guidelines.

-When Turkish coffee is not healthy:
+Turkish coffee is not healthy when:

 Adding excessive sugar increases calorie intake and can raise blood sugar levels.
 Drinking more than 3 to 4 cups daily may cause sleep problems, anxiety, and elevated blood pressure.
 Turkish coffee also contains cafestol (a compound found in unfiltered coffee) that may raise cholesterol levels in some people.